OMTax: Pillar Two Federal Tax application launched in Switzerland

 BDO can support you.

-- BDO can support you during the registration process and can also handle this process for you as your tax representative.
+- BDO can support you during the registration process and can handle this process for you as your tax representative.